-Watching DVDs may require Ubuntu to install a "codec," which is a piece of software that allows your computer to understand the contents of the DVD, and display the video.
+Watching DVDs may require Ubuntu to install a coder-decoder (also known as a "codec"), a piece of software allowing your computer to understand the contents of the DVD and display the video.

-Legal Notice: Patent and copyright laws operate differently depending on which country you are in.
+Legal Notice: Patent and copyright laws differ depending on which country you are in.
 Please obtain legal advice if you are unsure whether a particular patent or restriction applies to a media format you wish to use in your country.

-So that you can play all videos and DVDs, you will need to install some codecs.
-These are located within the Multiverse repository.
-This is now enabled by default.

-To install the codecs, open the Ubuntu Software Center, either through Dash or the Launcher.
+So that you can play all videos and DVDS, you will need to install codecs.
+To install the codecs, open the Ubuntu Software Center either through the Dash or the Launcher.
 When the "Ubuntu Software Center" window opens, use the search box in the top right and search for the following:

 - ubuntu-restricted-extras

-- ▶ libdvdread4
+- libdvdread4

-- ▶ libdvdnav4
+- libdvdnav4

-When you find each one, select it with a double-click and then click the Install button.
+Double-click each item above and then click the Install button.
 This may open an "Authenticate" window.
-If so, enter your password then click Authenticate to start the installation process.
+If so, enter your password, then click Authenticate to start the installation process.